jacques-lauzeral/odp/docs/Store-Layer-API.md

 **Throws**: `StoreError` - Query failure

 ### No Update/Delete Operations
-ODPBaselineStore only supports create and read operations.
+BaselineStore only supports create and read operations.
 Baselines are immutable once created.

 ---